dipietrantonio/pdf4py/README.md

 A PDF parser written in Python 3 with no external dependencies.

-The module `pdf4py` allows the user to interact with a PDF file at a low level and to build higher level functionalities (e.g. text and/or image extraction).
-In particular, it defines the class `Parser` that reads the Cross Reference Table of a PDF document and uses its entries to give the user the ability to locate PDF objects within the file and parse them into suitable Python objects.
+The package pdf4py allows the user to interact with a PDF file at a low level and to build higher level functionalities (e.g. text and/or image extraction).
+In particular, it defines the class Parser that reads the Cross Reference Table of a PDF document and uses its entries to give the user the ability to locate PDF objects within the file and parse them into suitable Python objects.

 ## Quick example